drewhamiltonasdf/Packetizer/README.md

 ```

 This is a very barebones ROS example.
 It doesn't even use ROS_INFO, it uses std::cout.
-There is also no handling of the actual serial communication (yet).
+There is also no handling of the actual serial communication.
 I'm doing that with
 Boost.
 I intended for this to have no extra bloat.

 binary data packetization encoder / decoder based on COBS / SLIP encoding